 limonene: An orange-scented compound found in various cosmetics and laundry and dish detergent, many of which are natural and organic.
 EWG considers limonene a definite skin and respiratory irritant, with potential carcinogenic properties.
 Skin Deep score: 6

-maltodextrin: A food additive manufactured from starch (typically corn or potato), maltodextrin is used to improve texture and stability and is found in soda, candy, beer, and conventional baby food purees, as well as various snack foods.
+maltodextrin: A food additive manufactured from starch (typically corn or potato), maltodextrin is used to improve texture and stability and is found in soda, candy, beer, infant formulas, and conventional baby food purees, as well as various snack foods.
 Although it is naturally derived, maltodextrin is a highly processed simple carbohydrate.

 methylene chloride: A hazardous emission that occurs during the production of polyurethane, such as the kind used in conventional foam mattresses.
 Associated with everything from carbon monoxide poisoning to cancers of the liver, pancreas, and lungs.